Young Judaea: Merchavim and regions (Past and Present)

+The Northeast Merchav currently has three mazkiriyot in Empire, LINYC, and New Jersey.
+The three mazkiriyot act mostly independently although they plan a convention together, traditionally held at the end of the school year.
+The northeast is considered to be the most active area for regular Young Judaea programming.

+The Midwest Merchav currently operates with one merchav wide Mazkirut.
+This Mazkirut traditionally plans a convention held in early march each year.
+Midwest also still maintains the only traditional "club" left in Young Judaea in Pittsburgh.
+This club has regular meeting and events and is run by a Va'ad (small group of teens with a certain task) and assisted by a parent volunteer.
+The Chicago area has sporadic programming run by a combination of local members and the merchav wide Mazkirut.

+No other merchavim or regions have currently active mazkiriyot.

 Programs

 Conventions

 Conventions are central to the Young Judaea experience.
 They fall into two categories: Merchav/Regional, and National.
 Merchav/Regional Conventions are organized by the local Regional/Merchav Mazkirut, there are two a year and are held in late fall/early winter and spring.
 During these conventions, regional Mazkirut are elected.
 Typical convention programming features educational workshops called sadnaot, educational activities called peulot, prayers, and plenty of chofesh (free time) for socializing.
 The National Midwinter convention takes place every year during Presidents' Day weekend.
 National Summer Convention is held in mid-August at Camp Tel Yehudah.
 Both of these conventions are open to any member of the movement in 9th through 12th grade.
 At the Midwinter Convention the movement elects a new National Mazkirut and makes amendments to the Chukah (the movement's constitution).
 At the Summer Convention, the newly elected members of the National Mazkirut are sworn in and changes are made to the Chukah.